Whyzanet/WhyzaGC/README.md

 WiFi software updates and HTTP server diagnostics solve the issue of the USB serial port being inaccessible when the Huzzah is mounted in the MightOhm's original battery location, preventing USB serial port upgrades and monitoring.

 You can Enable/Disable Wifi through buttons B&C for portable/low power use.
-Wifi disable will also disable radmon.org updates and will require a reset to renable radmon.org uploads if startup behaviour is enabled.
+Wifi disable will also disable radmon.org updates and will require a reset to nable radmon.org uploads if startup behavior is enabled.
 As such if you toggle wifi off and back on, you will have WiFi connectivity but radmon updates are disabled until next reset.

 Note: I am no coder expert and have basically fumbled my way through getting something functional on what is one of my first Arduino projects.
 I am sure the code could be a lot more efficient and improved upon which would be good to see if someone has the inclination.
 Meanwhile it is what it is.....and I hope if gives others guidance in achieving whatever you are looking for.